 Helps Increase Ab Definition

 Not to many people think of this but your abs get worked quite a bit when kayaking!
+Your stomach is filled with “hard to get rid of” fats that take a lof ot effort to get rid of.
+Often times they demand a routine of core exercises done consistantly to chip away at the fat.
+When paddling with some vigour, kayaking can provide a good ab workout when done consistantly.
 The rotational movements of moving the paddle back and forth for an extended period of time really work on your abdomen and obliques!
 This puts a huge load on your core as seen below!

 Increased Torso and Core Strength